bruesebt/Network_Security/README.md

 ### Contents

-All the directories contain the source code, any data that was required to complete the assignment, as well as a report, detailing the specifics of the assignment, and how it was completed.
+All the directories contain the source code, any data that was required to complete the assignment, as well as a report which detais the specifics of the assignment and how it was completed.
 To further your understanding of each assignment, please see each report.